Ultimately, there isn’t one thing that affects your internet speeds but a combination of many factors.

 Even within connection types there can be significant variance too.
 If you have a fibre optic connection, it can be fibre optic cables door to door (FTTP) which is the fastest available connection in the UK but not widely available.
 Most fibre optic connections are fibre to the cabinet (FTTC) which are still quick but significantly slower than a FTTP connection - this is when your internet goes to the local roadside cabinet through fibre optic cables but then through a copper phone cable to your house.

-To best understand what connection, you have and is available its best to contact your supplier.
+To best understand what connection you have and what would be available, it's best to contact your supplier.

 Your internet supplier

-Naturally the internet provider and package you select will also affect the speeds you receive.
+Naturally the internet provider and package you select also affects the internet speeds you receive.
 The cheapest packages on the market will start at 10Mb, whereas the fastest (and most expensive) packages can be as quick as 1,000 Mb.
 You’ll need to make this decision, based on your needs and budget.

 Where you live